Staff

 Piano Teacher

-John Gillian is recently retired after teaching ECISD elementary music students for 33 years.
-An Odessa native, John earned a Bachelor of Music Degree from Sul Ross State University and the Master of Music Degree from Texas State University.
-John has served as President of the Texas Music Educators Association, sings bass in the West Texas Symphony Chorale, and is excited to teach piano students at the West Texas Music Academy.
-Jerry and his wife, Leslie, are proud of their son, Jerry who is studying electrical engineering at Texas A&M University.
+John Gillian retired from ECISD after teaching elementary music students for 33 years.
+An Odessa native, John earned a Bachelor of Music Degree from Sul Ross State University and a Master of Music Degree from Texas State University.
+John has served as President of the Texas Music Educators Association, enjoys singing in choirs and performing on trombone and euphonium, and is excited to teach piano students at the West Texas Music Academy.
+In addition to musical activities, John volunteers significant time as Council Commissioner for Scouting America’s Buffalo Trail Council, as well as Masonic organizations in Odessa.
+John and his wife, Leslie are proud of their son, Jerry who will graduate in December 2025 with a Bachelor of Science degree in electrical engineering at Texas A&M University.

 Daniella Rodriguez